Tencent's WeChat makes content searchable on Google and Bing

 Tencent, Google and Microsoft did not immediately respond to a request for comment.
 Google is not available in China.

-China's internet sector has been long dominated by a handful of technology giants who have historically blocked each others rivals' links as well as their search crawlers.
-The practice is often referred to as 'walled gardens'.
+China's Internet sector has been long dominated by a handful of technology giants who have historically blocked each other rivals' links as well as their search crawlers.
+The practice is often referred to as "walled gardens".

 In recent months, this practice has been targeted by Chinese authorities as part of a sweeping regulatory crackdown.